arun-data-analyst/arun-data-analyst/README.md

 - **Email**: acharya.arun@outlook.com
 - **Location**: Ottawa, Canada

-I’m always open to collaborating on healthcare analytics projects or discussing **health equity data challenges**.
+I’m always open to collaborating on analytics projects or discussing **data-driven solutions for equity and impact**.